theislab/scaling_flow/docs/contributing.rst

 Contributing Guide
 ==================

+TODO: fix links

-Scanpy provides extensive `developer documentation`_, most of which applies to this project as well.
+Scanpy provides extensive developer documentation, most of which applies to this project as well.
 This document will not reproduce the entire content from there but aims to summarize the most important information to get you started on contributing.

 We assume that you are already familiar with git and making pull requests on GitHub.
-If not, please refer to the `Scanpy developer guide`_.
+If not, please refer to the Scanpy developer guide.

 Installing Development Dependencies
 -----------------------------------

 In addition to the packages needed to *use* this package, you need additional Python packages to *run tests* and *build the documentation*.
-It's easy to install them using `pip`:
+It's easy to install them using pip:

 .. code-block:: bash